Make Microsoft Edge Faster: Built-In Settings That Fix a Sluggish Browser

 • Running Maximum performance mode on battery.
 It drains a laptop 15–20% faster than Balanced mode.
 Switch back to Balanced when unplugged.

 • Skipping Edge updates.
 Microsoft ships performance fixes in regular updates.
-Check your version at Settings > Help and feedback > About Microsoft Edge and install any pending updates.
+Check your version at Settings > Help and feedback > About Microsoft Edge and install anything pending.

 Frequently Asked Questions